The Key To Motivating Your Husband Or Wife: The Energizing Cycle [Video]

 Her expressions of respect motivated him!
 Then, his loving response motivated her, so much so that she wrote me!

-This is what I call the Energizing Cycle, which can be described like this:
+This is what I call the Energizing Cycle,

 HIS LOVE MOTIVATES HER RESPECT.

 This cycle is based on Ephesians 5:33 where husbands are commanded to love and wives are commanded to respect.

 Simply put, a wife has a need for love and a husband has a need for respect.

 The key to motivating another person is to meet that person’s deepest need.